Annual Governance Statement for the Governing Body of FNS July 2020

 - Organised and carried out the Headteacher’s PM and monitored Headteacher’s Finance training

-- Led on staff appointments especially around the administration of the school.
+- Led on staff appointments for school.

 - Reviewing policies